OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Breadboard-Dock.md

 <!-- // The Breadboard Dock is the most no-frills dock, it provides power to the Omega and allows it to be plugged in to a breadboard.
 The pins on the breadboard are mapped 1-to-1 as on the Omega. -->

-The Breadboard Dock is the perfect solution for building circuits with the Omega.
+The Breadboard Dock is the perfect solution for building breadboard circuits with the Omega.
 This Dock can be plugged into a breadboard, and the pins of the dock are mapped 1-to-1 as on the Omega.

 The Breadboard Dock provides power to the Omega via a Micro-USB port that takes in 5V.
 This voltage is stepped down to the 3.3V required to power the Omega.